kenworthyc/phase-0/week-1/tracking-changes-reflection.md

 6.
-`git checkout -b new-branch` -- creates new branch for changes `git add .` --> stages all files in working directory to be committed `git commit -m "commit note"` --> commits all staged files with note `git push origin new-branch` --> uploads changes on branch to GitHub `git status` --> lists all files, staged/unstaged/untracked 7.
+`git checkout -b new-branch` -- creates new branch for changes `git add .` --> stages all files in working directory to be committed `git commit -m "commit note"` --> commits all staged files with commit message `git push origin new-branch` --> uploads changes on branch to GitHub `git status` --> lists all files, staged/unstaged/untracked 7.